-Welcome to the Regional Aquatic Prioritization and Mapping Tool - An aquatic priorities decision support system for Oregon, Washington, and Idaho developed by Ecotrust and the US Fish and Wildlife Service.
+The Regional Aquatic Prioritization and Mapping Tool is an aquatic priorities decision support system for Oregon, Washington, and Idaho developed by Ecotrust and the U.S. Fish and Wildlife Service (USFWS).

-While you must be a registered user to use the tool to create priority scenarios, a public facing version of the tool was created to allow interested individuals, organizations or agencies to map and explore the priorities identified by Ecotrust and USFWS, as well as visualize the many datasets that support the analysis.
+While you must be a registered user to use the tool to create priority scenarios, a public facing version of the tool was created to allow interested individuals, organizations, or agencies to map and explore the priorities identified by Ecotrust and USFWS, as well as visualize the many datasets that support the analysis.
 The tool itself is an open source, online mapping application that allows users to zoom in, pan and query a wide variety of mapped data.
-At its core is the intuitive and easy to use Google earth interface.
-As such, in order to run the tool, you must have the Google earth plugin for web browsers installed on your computer.
-For a detailed description of input data, analytical processes and the tool itself, please see the supporting documentation using the tabs at the top of this page.
-To launch the tool click on the image below.

 Looking for the previous version of the tool?
 Go to Version 1